 As previously mentioned, sensitivity analysis is an ongoing process and the USEPA has suggested that further sensitivity analysis should be conducted.
 This is in part because previous sensitivity analyses have focused on large incremental changes.
-Analyses involving more discretization over a narrower range of values could improve the effects of range length on the volume and extent.
+Analyses involving more discretization over a narrower range of values could improve the understanding of the effects of range length on the volume and extent.
 As more data are incorporated into the model, the kriging parameters will require review and possible revision.
 Upon the incorporation of DI data, the range, sill, search radius, and grid size will be re-evaluated to assess if the pre-DI values remain applicable to the updated data set.
+The new data will provide the opportunity for additional variogram modeling, during which the range and sill will likely be updated and use of a nugget will be examined.
+Furthermore, the grid size can be tested for truncation effects.
+As the model nears its final completion the run time will have less importance and grid size can be decreased.
+Grid size evaluation will occur post-DI.

 Previously, SSP&A performed sensitivity testing on the CDF examining how the CDF affects the RIM volumes.
-The final CDFs were subjected to manual manipulation during a series of kriging exercises "to evaluate the sensitivity of the results - in terms of the estimated presence or absence of RIM at known boring locations."
-(SSP&A 2017).
+The final CDFs were subjected to manual manipulation during a series of kriging exercises "to evaluate the sensitivity of the results - in terms of the estimated presence or absence of RIM at known boring locations" (SSP&A 2017).
 The manual adjustment of the CDFs involved subjectivity and therefore a source of uncertainty in the model.
 Following the DI data collection, the CDFs will be updated with the DI data incorporated.
 Several CDF methods will be explored (including but not limited to those previously analyzed by SSP&A) and additional CDF sensitivity testing will be performed.
 The manual adjustment of the CDFs will be avoided, to the extent practical, in lieu of statistical algorithms.
 However, if it is determined that the CDF is creating potentially erroneous results, and it is concluded that the CDF should be manually adjusted with professional judgement, the CDF will undergo modifications with the transparency and only upon client and agency concurrence.